 Reduced plankton in the water means that using strobes is not as problematic, but keep in mind the distance to the subject and keep your flashguns back from the front plane of the camera port to avoid hot spots.

 The mating ritual of mantas offers great photo opportunities.
 When a female is looking for a suitable partner it starts swimming in a relatively acrobatic way, males start following her and replicating all her motions. this can continue for days until only the strongest male remains and “win the right” to mate.
 These manta trains are fascinating to watch.
-If you are lucky to witness this behaviour and want to photograph it forget about your strobes, chances are they will never light the mantas, use ambient light and a fast shutter speed to ensure you can freeze the movement.
+If you are lucky to witness this behaviour and want to photograph it forget about your strobes, chances are they will never light the mantas, use ambient light and fast shutter speed to ensure you can freeze the movement.
 If necessary increase the ISO.

 Join me on my next Shark Quest photography trip to the southern Red Sea for a chance to encounter some of these magnificent giants as well as hammerheads grey reefs and oceanic whitetip sharks.